 Below you’ll find some fun Twain activities.
 We will continue adding to the site, so check back often for more fun things to do!

 Listed below are some resources to help you with some common homework questions:

 You might find the websites below helpful as well:

 This is the home where Sam and Livy Clemens raised their children.

 Thousands of quotes by Mark Twain are organized alphabetically by topic.

 If you can’t visit the museum right now, you can always take our Virtual Tour.
 This was created by twelve kids like yourself as an assignment for the Mark Twain Young Authors Workshop.
-If you’d like to learn more about winning a scholarship to the workshop, click here.

 Are you an aspiring writer?

 Young Sam Clemens worked as a typesetter as a young boy and often submitted his own stories for publication in local papers.
 These experiences were certainly valuable to him as he developed his writing skills.
 If you enjoy writing, check out these excellent opportunities for young authors:

 Did you know that Mark Twain was born on November 30, 1835?
 And what does that have to do with writing a novel?
 Perhaps it’s just a coincidence, but November is considered “National Novel Writing Month” and you can participate!
 Can you accept the challenge of writing a novel in one month?
 This site has a special young writers program.
 Full details are available online at: http://ywp.nanowrimo.org/.